Sky Tonight

 Where is M29 right now?

 M29 is located in the constellation Cygnus, at right ascension 20h 23m 57s" and declination 38° 30' 27s.
-Although it is currently above the horizon at an altitude of 17 degrees, M29 is not visible because it is daytime.
+At the current time, it is above the horizon at an altitude of 12 degrees toward the northwest from your location, with an apparent magnitude of 6.60.

 M29 - Cooling Tower Cluster